 Our Board of Directors has established a policy, which is set forth in our Governance Principles, that Genworth will not enter into a transaction with a "related person" except in circumstances where there is a verifiable Genworth business interest supporting the transaction and the transaction otherwise meets Genworth's standards that apply to similar transactions with unaffiliated entities or persons.
 For purposes of our policy, "related person" means any of our executive officers, directors, nominees for director, any persons known by us to beneficially own in excess of 5% of any class of our voting securities, any person who is an immediate family member of the foregoing and any firm, corporation or other entity in which any of the foregoing persons is an executive officer, general partner, principal or in a similar position or in which such person is deemed to have a 10% or greater beneficial ownership interest.
-Our policy applies to all transactions with "related person," including modifications of previously approved transactions, other than: (1) transactions available to all employees generally; and (2) transactions involving the payment of compensation or the entry into compensatory agreements or arrangements that are approved by the Compensation Committee or paid pursuant to an agreement, plan or arrangement approved by the Compensation Committee.
-The Board has delegated to the Audit Committee the responsibility of establishing policies and procedures for the review and approval of transactions with related persons, and the Audit Committee has established certain key practices related thereto.
+Our policy applies to all transactions with "related persons," including modifications of previously approved transactions, other than: (1) transactions available to all employees generally; and (2) transactions involving the payment of compensation or the entry into compensatory agreements or arrangements that are approved by the Compensation Committee or paid pursuant to an agreement, plan or arrangement approved by the Compensation Committee the responsibility of establishing policies and procedures for the review and approval of transactions with related persons, and the Audit Committee has established certain key practices related thereto.
 Our Governance Principles are in writing and can be found in the corporate governance section of our website.
-To view, go to www.genworth.com, select "Investors," then select "Corporate Governance are in writing and can be found in the corporate governance Principles."
-Our Audit Committee's key practices are in writing and can be found in the corporate governance section of our website.
-To view, go to www.genworth.com, select "Investors," then select "Corporate Governance," then select "Audit Committee' and finally select "Key Practices."
+To view, go to www.genworth.com, select "Corporate Governance," then select "Corporate Governance," then select "Audit Committee" and finally select "Key Practices."